iwasaki-kenta/canteen/README.md

 Each canteen node uses the SWIM protocol off-chain to determine the liveliness of all servers to efficiently schedule Docker containers to healthy servers.
 Should a server go down, images will be minimally rescheduled to ensure minimal product/service downtime.

+## Next Steps

+With a working MVP, we have demonstrated the potential of decentralizing container orchestration and its effectiveness.
+We will now be working on

+* Developing other scheduling mechanisms for choosing the set of servers and proving the option to the user.

+* Moving task-intensive scheduling algorithms off-chain by using a state-channel infrastructure.

+* Creating a decentralized cloud in which people may pay or be paid for hosting decentralized tech components of a company's tech stack, removing reliance on a single monopoly cloud service.